Anoop1989/sample_oauth2/README.md

 cd sample_oauth2

-Ensure you have gemset pointing appropriately using following commands (use pulse360 gemset if already exist)
+Ensure you have gemset pointing appropriately using following 2 commands (use pulse360 gemset if already exist).
+Skip it if you intend to use rbenv

 -> rvm list